jupiterhub/alj-java-challenge/readme.md

 - migrate: updated branch name from `master` -> `main`
 - migrate: maven -> gradle  (shortens build by by ~80%) - https://tomgregory.com/maven-vs-gradle-comparison/
 - migrate: change swagger deps to springdocs because springfox is no longer maintained - https://stackoverflow.com/questions/72479827/are-there-any-advantages-of-using-migrating-to-springdoc-openapi-from-springfox#:~:text=springdoc%20is%20a%20much%20more,11%20vs%20270%20on%20Springfox).
-- security: secure endpoints via jwt
+- security: secure endpoints via jwt, allow whitelist for cross-origin requests, disable csrf, ensure session is not used
 - build: added docker file
 - protocol: change response to json
 - test: added test coverage